RedBearLab/nRF51822-Arduino/interface/README.md

+# MK20 USB Interface

+## PCB Version

+### V1.0

+For V1.0 version of the MK20 USB dongle, you can update it to the latest interface firmware called DAPLink which is supported and developed by ARM mbed.

+### V1.5

+For V1.5, you can only use the CMSIS-DAP firmware.

+## Update Interface Firmware

 In case you have changed the USB interface firmware inside the MK20 chip and want to restore to default one or upgrade to lastest version, follow the steps below:

 1. Press and hold the reset button on your nRF51822 board